RubinLab/HCCSurvNet/README.md

 This repository contains the code to quantify risk scores for recurrence in patients with hepatocellular carcinoma from H&E-stained FFPE histopathology images.

 ## Software Requirements
-This code was developed and tested in the following environment.
+This code was developed and tested in the following settings.
 ### OS
 - Ubuntu 18.04
 ### GPU
 - Nvidia GeForce RTX 2080 Ti
-### Python Dependencies
+### Dependencies
 - python (3.6.10)
 - numpy: (1.18.1)
 - pandas (0.25.3)